civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 ### Release 0: Global Variables
 Global variables are the easiest to understand when it comes to scope.
 That is because they have visibility everywhere.
 In other words, scope changes have no effect on whether or not a global variable is accessible.
 We can access them and reassign their values anywhere in our code.

 We're going to demonstrate working with global variables with the provided `TipCalculator` module.
 Look at the code for the module (see `tip_calculator.rb`).
 We can see that the module has a method that returns the value of a global variable `$global_tip_percentage`.
-It also has a method that reassigns the value of that global variable.
-Before we begin working with the code, note that before a global variable's value has been assigned, its value is `nil`.
+It also has a method that reassigns the value of that `$global_tip_percentage`.

 Open IRB and ...

 1. Check the value of `$global_tip_percentage`.
 It should return `nil`, since we haven't assigned it a value.
+This should be unsurprising because IRB doesn't know anything about the file `tip_calculator.rb` and the module defined inside it.

 2. Assign a value to our global variable:  `$global_tip_percentage = 0.15`.

 3. `load 'tip_calculator.rb'`.
 When the module definition is executed, the value of `$global_tip_percentage` is reassigned to be `0.2`.

 4. Check the value of `$global_tip_percentage`.
 It should have been changed to `0.2`.
+Theorize why this might have changed.
+An explanation is at the bottom of this file.

 5. Ask the `TipCalculator` for the customary percentage.
 It should return `0.2`, the value of `$global_tip_percentage`.